 Amanda is the Melbourne team leader for the annual Shimmy Mob flash mob, a worldwide event that raises funds for local domestic violence services, such as Berry Street, which the Melbourne team support.
 She also runs First Run Stage, an initiative that gives performers a “training” stage to learn valuable performance skills on, and various other events throughout the year.

-She runs classes through her school, APB Dance both in the studio and online and welcomes everyone who wants to have fun to come join her classes.
+Amanda’s classes run both in the studio and online and welcomes everyone who wants to have fun to come join her classes.

 Aqua Moon is an eclectic group of women guided by creatrix Lauren Fisher, hailing from the Outer Eastern Suburbs of Melbourne, specialising in Group Improvised and Folkloric Fusion bellydance styles.
 Known for their quirky and upbeat approach to movement, music and costume, they are popular at many local festivals and community events.